Laborer's Love

 Laborer's Love (劳工之爱情 (láogōng zhī àiqíng)) is a classic silent comedy short film produced in China during the Republican Era, which officially premiered on October 5, 1922 at the Olympic Theater in Shanghai.
 It is also known as Romance of a Fruit Peddler or Romance of a Fruit Pedlar (掷果缘 (zhì guǒ yuán)).
-Even though filmmaking in China began in the 1890's, Laborer's Love is the earliest complete film from China's early cinematic history that is available today.
+Even though filmmaking in China began in the 1890s, Laborer's Love is the earliest complete film from China's early cinematic history that is available today.
 The film was also one of the earliest productions of the soon-to-be prolific Mingxing Film Company and was directed and written by Mingxing co-founders Zhang Shichuan and Zheng Zhengqiu.
 Notably, the film has both Chinese and English intertitles, indicating that at this early point in Shanghai cinema history, films were tailored to both Chinese and Western audiences.
 In addition to the English intertitle cards, the short film further showcased Western influence in Chinese filmmaking, such as taking inspiration from American silent film comedians Charlie Chaplin, Buster Keaton and Harold Lloyd.
 A subtitled version of the film, which represents differences between the Chinese and English text of the intertitles, is available on YouTube.